entiros/starlify-tibco-mashery-connector/README.md

 ```

 ## Import Tibco Mashery API Gateway details to Starlify
-Put the text below in your property file to configure your URL for Mulesoft Anypoint Platform API Gateway and Starlify:
+Use the endpoint below to start importing API details to Starlify as systems and services.

 ```
 Method : POST